The Stay at Home Dad

 Fair enough, a stay-at-home dad is expected to engage in various activities with the kids, you know, like reading to them, cooking lunch or playing games and whatever, while also keeping tabs on the housework.
 We all have our ways of working.
 Once, there was a time, when the entitled breadwinning husband, who expected a pristine house and a hot meal at the table, was the norm.
 We've known that's sexist for quite a while now.

-I should be the breadwinner, traditionally speaking, easier said, however; the disability status always seems like a cop-out to Joe Blogs, and even myself initially, but health is blatantly honest: pending spinal surgery and eye transplants, foot isssues, hip bursa problems, arthritis and that's my better half!
+I should be the breadwinner, traditionally speaking, easier said, however; the disability status always seems like a cop-out to Joe Bloggs, and even myself initially, but health is blatantly honest: pending spinal surgery and eye transplants, foot isssues, hip bursa problems, arthritis and that's my better half!

 Superman variant being cruel anout unemployment